GatoGraphQL/GatoGraphQL/README.md

 - `POP_SERVER_TEMPLATEDEFINITION_TYPE` (_0_|_1_|_2_): Allows to replace the name of each module with a base36 number instead, to generate a smaller response (around 40%).

-    - 0: Use the original name of each module.
+    - 0: Use the original name of each module
-    - 1: Use both.
+    - 1: Use both
-    - 2: Use the base36 counter number.
+    - 2: Use the base36 counter number

 - `POP_SERVER_TEMPLATEDEFINITION_CONSTANTOVERTIME` (_true_|_false_): When mangling the template names (template definition type is set to 2), use a database of all template definitions, which will be constant over time and shared among different plugins, to avoid errors in the website from accessed pages (localStorage, Service Workers) with an out-of-date configuration.